timolinn/the-year-of-the-rustacean/README.md

     let naija = Coord(4, 14);
 ```

-Tuple still behaves like tuples, you can destructure them, you can alse use a `.` followed byt the index to access an individual value.
+Tuple structs still behaves like ordinary tuples, you can destructure them, you can also use a `.` notation followed by the index to access an individual value.